Aversiac/soma_patcher/README.md

 Run `SomaPatcher.exe` in the root directory of your SOMA install.
 Make sure `Soma.exe` and `Soma_NoSteam.exe` are present.

 Currently only supports Steam installs.
-Theoretically should work for the GOG version, but this is untested.
+Theoretically will work with the GOG version, but this is untested.

 ## Build